unixwzrd/oobabooga-macOS/macOS-Install.md

 There are a number of other modules like Pandas and SciPy which need review on Apple Silicon, many of these are used in oobabooga and elsewhere.

 Please run through the steps and feel free to comment, update, clarify, or contribute.
+My goal is to make this oobagooba macOS community grow and thrive, it can if everyone helps out a little bit.

+Thank you to all who have helped out in the past and continue to do so, and thanks to the Original oobagooba team for their Brilliant work, and all the other teams who have contributed to making this work.

+There many others too and I will eventually get to everyone here.